jundalisay/spblist/content/en/research/ibn-khaldun/muqaddimah/introduction/part-4.md

 image: "/covers/muq.jpg"
 icon: "/icons/ibn.jpg"
 heading: "Part 4"
-weight: 10
+weight: 20
 writer:
   name: Ibn Khaldun
   url: https://en.wikipedia.org/wiki/Ibn_Khaldun
 ---

-Another illustration of this kind of error is the baseless conclusion critical readers of historical works draw when they hear about the position of judges and about the leadership in war and the command of armies that judges (formerly) exercised.
+Another illustration of this kind of error is the baseless conclusion

+The critical readers of historical works make a conclusion from:
+- the position of judges
+- the leadership in war
+- the command of armies that judges (formerly) exercised.

 Their misguided thinking leads them to aspire to similar positions.